How to register a death

 The doctor who signed the Medical Certificate of Cause of Death may have passed your contact details to us.
 If they have, we will contact you to organise the registration of the death.
 If you need to fill in a death registration form, these are available to download from the nidirect website (link opens in new window).

-To talk to anyone about this process, please call our Registration Office on 028 9027 0455 at the following times:
+To talk to us about this process, call our Registration Office on 028 9027 0455 at the following times:

 |Monday to Thursday

 |Public and bank holidays